progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	To git@github.com:schacon/simplegit.git
 	* [new tag]         v1.5 -> v1.5

+Si tienes un montón de etiquetas que quieres enviar a la vez, también puedes usar la opción `--tags` en el comando `git push`.
+Esto transifere todas tus etiquetas que no estén ya en el servidor remoto.
-If you have a lot of tags that you want to push up at once, you can also use the `--tags` option to the `git push` command.
+>If you have a lot of tags that you want to push up at once, you can also use the `--tags` option to the `git push` command.
 This will transfer all of your tags to the remote server that are not already there.

 	$ git push origin --tags
 	Counting objects: 50, done.